Portfolio Allocation and Pair Trading Strategy using Python

 • Technology, Automobile, and Private Banks basket

 The Portfolio allocation strategy generates alpha from correct security selection and the weightage assigned to the stocks.
-The pair trading strategy generates its alpha from the pair selection and the mean reversion process (Learn Mean Reversion Strategy in detail in the Quantra course).
+The pair trading strategy generates its alpha from the pair selection and the mean reversion process.

 In the Pair trading Strategy, I have gone ahead with implementing the strategy in spite of it not fulfilling the ADF test criteria.